vapor/docs/guide/controllers.md

 Conforming `UserController` to `ResourceRepresentable` requires that the signatures of the `index` and `show` methods match what the `Resource<User>` is expecting.

-Here is a peak into the `Resource` class.
+Here is a peek into the `Resource` class.

 ```swift
 final class Resource<Model: StringInitializable> {